-How to calculate whether this expense will pay off for the company?
-And how to estimate what results you can expect?
+How to calculate whether this expense will pay off?
+And how to estimate the explainer video’s possible results?

 In this text, we will tell you, step by step:

-2) what indicators should be taken into account when calculating the profitability of production depending on whether it is material for marketing, sales or internal communication,
+2) What indicators should be taken into account when calculating the profitability of production depending on whether it is for marketing, sales, or internal communication;

-3) how to translate it into concrete numbers.
+3) How to translate it into specific numbers.

 And at the end of the article, we give you the possibility to download the ROI calculator in Excel.
-Thanks to it, you can easily estimate the return on investment in the video explainer in your company.
+Thanks to it, you can easily estimate the return on investment for your company’s explainer video.